Monthly Archives: May 2012

 Have you switched from over-the-counter products to more natural products?
 What effect did it have for you?
 Please share!

 There is a fairly large percentage of people who truly cannot lose weight.
 Their extra weight has nothing to do with poor lifestyle choices or lack of exercise, but is instead the cause of a metabolic disorder or other physiological imbalance.
 I work with many people (typically women) who are working out six days per week and eating a very healthy diet but who absolutely cannot lose weight.
-The horror stories they share of being told by their physician that they are “lazy” or “dishonest” are even more heartbreaking.
+The horror stories they share of being told they are “lazy” or “dishonest” by their physician are even more heartbreaking.
 There are a number of different physiological issues that may cause the body to refuse to release excess weight.
 Those possible reasons include:

 - Insulin Resistance: Insulin resistance, often a precursor to diabetes, occurs when the body produces adequate insulin, but the insulin produced is not absorbed and used by the body’s cells.
 This causes the body to produce even more insulin, which makes insulin resistance worse as the cells become “overwhelmed” by the high amounts of insulin in the bloodstream.
 As insulin levels increase, the cells’ ability to absorb it decreases even more.
 Those with insulin resistance may not have elevated glucose levels during a fasting blood test, but often have elevated glucose following meals.
 The problem with insulin resistance is that insulin is a fat storage hormone.
 If your body is producing excess insulin, the excess insulin in the blood stream stimulates the body to store fat instead of releasing it.
 This may manifest as an inability to lose weight, and may also result in elevated liver enzymes as the body begins to store fat in the liver as a result of the excess insulin and excess glucose in the blood stream.
 The best way to check for insulin resistance is by having your blood insulin levels checked.
 (See my post, The Top Three Blood Tests Almost Everyone Should Request for more info on this test.)
 Although most labs state that “normal” insulin levels are anything below 17, I usually start addressing insulin resistance with any result above 8, especially if symptoms of insulin resistance exist.
 Unfortunately, many mainstream physicians check glucose levels during a fasting blood test but never check insulin levels.
 Anyone who has more than ten pounds of excess weight should have their insulin level checked.
 Checking it yearly serves to establish a baseline and recognize changes.
 If your insulin levels are elevated, following a low glycemic impact eating plan is the first step toward reversing the issue and losing weight.